-I can lie in the grass by the river, no obligation calling me, with niether identity nor name to burden me.
+I can lie in the grass by the river, no obligation calling me, with neither identity nor name to burden me.
 Then what i am, what i know myself to be, what i have always known myself to be is without clothing of any kind.
 I am not Caucasian.
 I am not male.
 I am not even human.

-I am simply consciousness.
+I am simply Consciousness.

 Consciousness becoming aware through my eyes and my ears, my ability to feel.
 As the sights, sounds and sensations coalsece into my experience of the world i have no need of identity.
 As the world of continuous change unfolds around and even within my body the changeless is what i most deeply, clearly and constantly am.

 Knowing this my biological vulnerabilities feel less compelling, less significant.
 I know that what i most clearly know myself to be has never changed.
 None of the external changes of my life have changed it.
 It has always been present.
-While it experiences and knows change, it does not ever change.
+While it experieces and knows change, it does not ever change.
 Who i am is always irrevocably me in its changelessness.

 In this changeless presence is my invulnerability.
 Nothing about it speaks of endings nor beginnings.
 In the light of this, for me, indubitable invulnerability, my vulnerabilities no longer have the power to torment me.